-Proposed change of Millais Secondary from a single sex girls' school to a co-educational school
+Proposed change of Millais Secondary from a single sex girls' school to a co-educational school consultation

 Summary of proposals

-Why is the Council consulting on change
+Why did the Council consult on change

 West Sussex County Council recognises the pressure for additional secondary places in Horsham locality and a desire to ensure secondary places for all pupils locally.
 Under s14 of the Education Act 1996 the County Council has a statutory duty to ensure there are sufficient places to provide education for all children and young people.
 The school needs to be ready to meet the local needs of an expanding school population.
 By offering places to boys it will reduce the need for some boys in the Horsham area to be sent to schools in other District and Boroughs away from their friendship groups and involving long daily journeys.
 The pressure for places is likely to increase in the future.